gauborg/Advanced_Lane_Detection_using_Deep_Learning/README.md

 ## Problem Statement

-Using computer vision principles and OpenCV library functions, develop a robust algorithm to identify and draw lanelines in a given video stream.
+Using computer vision principles and OpenCV library functions, to develop a robust algorithm to identify and draw lanelines in a given video stream.

 The goals / steps of this project are the following: